 Previous empirical studies have been limited to investigating rule-based, RL, and then LLM agents under a singular cooperation mechanism in one or two social dilemmas; we give an extensive overview on the related literature in \Cref{app:related mechanism work}.
 Since rule-based and RL agents must be purpose-built for a specific mechanism, it is difficult to define what ``the same'' agent looks like under a different mechanism.
 In contrast, our paper leverages the generality of LLM-powered AI agents to parse and act in arbitrary environments described in natural language.
 We take their generality as an opportunity to make---to the best of our knowledge---the first comparative study of cooperation mechanisms.\footnote{Relatedly, \citet{ConitzerO23} give a theoretical treatment of \ITER and other cooperation mechanisms, and \citet{Dufenberg01:Direct} tests human subjects with regards to their engagement with direct versus (a type of) indirect reciprocity.}

-\paragraph{An Overview of our Main Contributions} We introduce the first benchmark suite for evaluating a variety of \emph{rational} LLM cooperation.
+\textbf{Our Main Contributions.} We introduce the first benchmark suite for evaluating a variety of \emph{rational} LLM cooperation.
 It has \emph{two complementary objectives}: (1) characterizing how various LLM models behave in $20+$ cooperation problems specified as general-sum sequential games, and (2) what mechanisms are most effective in inducing and sustaining robust cooperation in societies of heterogeneous LLM models and capabilities.
-It follows a factorized design over \{mechanisms\} $\times$ \{games\}, covering four categories of mechanisms, four diverse social dilemmas, and six LLM models of varying types.
-At the same time, it is---to our knowledge---the first work to include experiments with AI agents on the traveler's dilemma and the simultaneous trust game, and to implement the \MEDI mechanism for LLM agents.
+It follows a factorized design over \{mechanisms\} $\times$ \{games\}, covering four families of mechanisms, four diverse social dilemmas, and six LLM models of varying types.
+At the same time, it is---to our knowledge---the first work to experiment with AI agents in the traveler's dilemma and the simultaneous trust game, and to implement the \MEDI mechanism for LLM agents.
 As baseline experiments, we also evaluate on a coordination-cooperation game and compare all of our results with the no-op ``mechanism'' that leaves the base game unchanged.
-On a conceptual level, our framework standardizes the treatment of the mechanisms and social dilemmas, both in the code base as well as in our theoretical treatment.
+On a conceptual level, our framework standardizes the treatment of the mechanisms and social dilemmas, both in the code base and in our theoretical treatment.

 Our mechanisms are firmly grounded in game theory.
-Drawing from known results in that literature, we present in \Cref{thm:unify} how each of the mechanisms enables Pareto-improvements to Nash equilibria of the base game \emph{in rational play}---a property that we consider as the gold standard for being a \emph{cooperation mechanism}.
-Concretely, this unifying theorem of cooperation states that for each of the mechanisms we study, and for each normal-form game $G$, Nash equilibrium $\vs^*$ of $G$, and action profile $\va$ of $G$ that Pareto-dominates $\vs^*$ (\ie{} $u_i(\va) > u_i(\vs^*)$ for all players $i$), we have: the payoffs $u(\va)$ can be achieved in subgame perfect equilibrium in the sequential game obtained from modifying $G$ with the mechanism.
+Drawing from known results in that literature, we unify in \Cref{thm:unify} how each of the mechanisms enables Pareto-improvements to Nash equilibria of the base game \emph{in rational play}---a property that we consider as the gold standard for being a \emph{cooperation mechanism}.
+Concretely, \Cref{thm:unify} states that for each of the mechanisms we study, and each normal-form game $G$, Nash equilibrium $\vs^*$ of $G$, and action profile $\va$ of $G$ that Pareto-dominates $\vs^*$ (\ie{} $u_i(\va) > u_i(\vs^*)$ for all players $i$), we have: the payoffs $u(\va)$ can be achieved in subgame perfect equilibrium in the sequential game obtained from modifying $G$ with the mechanism.